LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ## Review App Identifier

-Open this link: [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.
+Open this link: [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list){: target="_blank" } on the apple developer site.

 After successfully performing the `Add Identifiers Action`, you will see the identifier for your app with a Name and Bundle ID matching that in the table below.
 You will see your unique TEAMID embedded in the identifier.
 (If you previously built this App with Xcode, the name may start with XC but the ending should match.)